yasen-yankov/ios-docs/Guides/Chart/Axes/chart-numeric.md

    gdpInPoundsYAxis.majorTickInterval = @50;
    chart.yAxis = gdpInPoundsYAxis;

-You can specify the axis range by setting the minumum and maximum indexes of categories:
+You can specify the axis range by setting the minimum and maximum indexes of categories:

     [gdpInPoundsYAxis setRangeWithMinimum:@1050 andMaximum:@1400];